 General Growing Tips For Your Rooted Cutting Liner

-For best results with Axillaris, plant one rooted plug per 4-inch container.
+For best results with Axillaris, plant three rooted plugs per 4-inch container.
 Use a well-drained succulent media.
 This plant isn't fussy about pH but requires temperatures between 60-80 degrees and 40-50% humidity to flourish.
 Use a constant liquid feed program of 75-100 ppm N. This plant isn't prone to pests or disease, but root rot and botrytis can develop in overly wet conditions.
 This plant is best grown with minimal water in partial sun.

 Flowering